Pedro Ximénez Phosphate

 The base for any soda is a flavour syrup, and this syrup was originally found in “Soda Fountain Beverages: A Practical Receipt Book” by George H. Dubelle (1917).

 Instructions: To make the PX Phosphate draw 6 oz of soda into an 8 oz glass and then add 2 oz of the PX syrup.
 Stir gently with a spoon.

 *If you don’t have PX Sherry available, you can use a Cream Sherry.

-**Amazon flavouring is a type of bitter, the complete recipe can be found in Fix the Pumps, but it is fairly complex.
+**Amazon flavouring is a bitter, the complete recipe can be found in Fix the Pumps, but it is relatively complex.
 Instead, I substituted with another cocktail bitter that I thought would work well, Denman by Bittered Sling.